egoist/docute/docs/README.md

 ##### Custom TOC

-If you don't want to use auto-generated toc, you can specific a custom toc to display on the sidebar:
+If you don't want to use auto-generated toc, you can specify a custom toc to display on the sidebar:

 ```js
 docute.init({